Originally published on Sportskeeda on 11 Jul, 2012

 Basketball rules.
 Cricket sucks.

-That’s what I was about to call this article.
-But I don’t intend to diss it as much as point out how much more fun basketball can be in comparison.
+That’s what it may feel like this is about.
+But I don’t intend to diss cricket as much as point out how much more fun basketball can be in comparison.

 It’s like knowing that two plus two equals four.
 It’s the most obvious thing in the world but being asked to explain it would make you pause.